 Remote work may be associated with greater work-life wellness due to greater time for personal life, increased comfort, lower commute time, and less distractions from coworkers (Como et al., 2021; Hill et al., 2003; Johri & Teo, 2018).
 Teleworkers are as productive as traditional workers, and firms with remote work options may experience lower turnover.
 Remote workers appreciate flexibility of work hours, such as for making multi-national calls or completing household labor (Grant et al., 2013).
-Martinez-Amador (2016) found that worklocation enjoyment mediated productivity, especially for remote workers who spent more than three days a week working remotely.
-Remote workers also have lower role stress than traditional employees (Rudolph et al., 2020). (e.g., taking vacation days when a relative visits).
-Remote workers may be more enthusiastic about have greater job satisfaction (Felstead & Henseke, 2017).
+Martinez-Amador (2016) found that work-location enjoyment mediated productivity, especially for remote workers who spent more than three days a week working remotely.
+Remote workers also have lower role stress than traditional employees (Rudolph et al., 2020).
+Remote workers may be more enthusiastic about their job, more loyal to their organization, and have greater job satisfaction (Felstead & Henseke, 2017).

 Alongside the benefits, remote workers may also experience greater work-home spillover than traditional employees.
-Remote workers overwork, experience tend to work intensification, and have trouble switching off (Felstead & Hensenke, 2017; Gambhir, 2020).
+Remote workers tend to overwork, experience work intensification, and have trouble switching off (Felstead & Hensenke, 2017; Gambhir, 2020).
 Overworking can interfere with one's personal life and has a negative correlation with mental health, general health, and well-being (Grant et al., 2013; Grant et al., 2019).

 Remote workers may enjoy being around family, even when they are engaging in work (Grant et al., 2013).
 Additionally, working from home increases autonomy and allows for flexibility related to family needs and tasks.
 However, family members being at home during work hours may increase work-family tension due to role conflict (Fedakova & Istonova, 2017).
-A lack of dedicated office space within the home may decrease work-family boundaries (Cockayne, 2021).
-Furthermore, children may disrupt work duties, increasing family pressure and stress (Duxbury & Halinski, 2014: Fedakova & Istonova, 2017).
+A lack of dedicated office space within the home may decrease workboundaries (Cockayne, Furthermore, children may disrupt work duties, increasing family pressure and stress (Duxbury & Halinski, 2014; Fedakova & Istonova, 2017).
 Some remote workers may not live with family members; however, these individuals still have personal responsibilities, such as taking care of pets, that may conflict with work demands (Fisher et al., 2009; Schilling, 2014).